-Consistent with Matter of A-R-C-G, this Court should look at whether the Colombian Government was “unwilling or unable” to protect Ms. Ortega Rodriguez.
+Consistent with Matter of A-R-C-G, this Court should look at whether the Colombian Government was “unwilling or unable” to protect Ms. Stern.
 There is no doubt that the Colombian government’s refusal to protect women exceeds mere ineffectiveness.
 As detailed extensively in the annotated table of contents referencing multiple country conditions reports and our expert report, voluminous evidence establishes a fundamental inability and unwillingness of the Colombian government to meaningfully implement laws to prevent the beating, rape, and murder of Colombian women, particularly those in domestic relationships and who refuse to be subservient or otherwise conform to societal expectations of women.
 The fact that there may or may not be laws to protect women from feminicide, rape, and other forms of violence, does not mean that violations of these laws are upheld, investigated, and prosecuted.
 A very high rate of gender-based violence – psychological, physical, and sexual – persists in Colombia in spite of such laws and indicates that this form of violence is a serious, growing, and pervasive problem.
 This year has seen a sharp increase in femicides compared to the same period last year.

 Not only is gender-based violence widespread in Colombia, “lack of training and poor implementation of treatment protocols impede timely access to medical services and create obstacles for women and girls seeking post-violence care.”
 Women additionally underreport incidents of violence against them in large part because of “the struggle […] to have their case taken seriously, documented and investigated by the police.
 They are usually not given the required support not are they directed to the appropriate medical and health services.”

-Ms. Ortega Rodriguez’s personal and direct experience with Colombian law enforcement serves as a clear example of the government’s lack of willingness to protect women from sexual and domestic violence.
-Several years ago, Ms. Ortega Rodriguez was raped by her then-partner’s roommate, and she reported this sexual assault to the police, only to have the police “sabotage” the investigation.
+Ms. Stern’s personal and direct experience with Colombian law enforcement serves as a clear example of the government’s lack of willingness to protect women from sexual and domestic violence.
+Several years ago, Ms. Stern was raped by her then-partner’s roommate, and she reported this sexual assault to the police, only to have the police “sabotage” the investigation.
 The investigation carried on for years before reaching the prosecutor’s office where, ultimately, she was pressured to withdraw her complaint in exchange for money from the abuser.
 Both her own experience and the numerous reports in the media shows that there is no protection from the authorities for victims of domestic violence.
 It is therefore unsurprising that “[b]ecause both the police and the Public Prosecutor’s Office have been unwilling or unresponsive to intervene in family violence, women generally do not report violence or abuse, as they do not feel the state will protect them from the abuser.”

-The lack of protection provided to Ms. Ortega Rodriguez is consistent with the extensive country conditions submitted in support of this case.
+The lack of protection provided to Ms. Stern is consistent with the extensive country conditions submitted in support of this case.
 Though not dispositive, “State Department reports are usually the result of estimable expertise and earnestness of purpose, and they often provide a useful and informative overview of conditions in the applicant’s home country.”
 Here, the most recent State Department Report confirms that rape and domestic violence, police corruption, and police impunity continue to be common and serious problems in Colombia.
 The Report confirms that Colombia’s judicial system faced many challenges: “Much of the judicial system was overburdened and inefficient, and subordination, corruption, and intimidation of judges, prosecutors, and witnesses hindered judicial functioning.”
 The United Nations similarly confirms that “access to justice remained a challenge, perpetuating cycles of impunity and violence.”